 LEJOG will test you, and it will reward you.
-This is our 14-day itinerary which is perfect for cyclists who are looking to push themselves but also want to enjoy the sights.
+This is our 14-day itinerary which is perfect for cyclists who are looking to enjoymcycling but also ejnoy time to enjoy the sights.
 Cycle Britain has plotted a stunning route based on our personal experiences.
 We combine beautiful scenery with quiet roads and cycle paths and with towns and villages that ooze character.
 After setting off from Cornwall, we roll across England, Wales and Scotland, taking in their most beautiful sights.
 There are countless highlights – we’d love to mention them all! – but instead, we’d prefer to show you in person!
 Come and join us in the wild sweeps of Dartmoor, the claustrophobic Cheddar Gorge, the meandering Wye Valley, the intersection between the Lake District and the Yorkshire Dales and in the Scottish Highlands.
 LEJOG packs a scenic punch you’ll never forget riding through.

 1020 miles / 14 Days